roman-sokol/ACI-Leave-System/README.md

 # ACI-Leave-System
-This is Staff Management System based only php
+This is Staff Management System based only php.
+The system is also responsive.

 # Admin detail
   * email : james@gmail.com